jeanbaptistemora/fluidattacks-universe2/sphinx/source/install.rst

    ..
 The commands are the following::

+   --id ID
+      Use this flag to set your user ID
+   --secret SECRET
+      Use this flag to set your user Secret
    --static
       Run the static container.
    --dynamic
       Run the dynamic container.
-   --cpus N
+   --no-strict
+      Don't ``Break the Build`` if any vulnerability is found to be open :( --cpus N
-      Add this flag to allow execution in N host CPUs (defaults to 1) --id ID
+      Add this flag to allow execution in N host CPUs (defaults to 1).
+      Using **--cpus 0** will use all CPUs in the host --no-image-rm
-      Use this flag to set your user ID
+      Use this flag to indicate that you do not want to delete images after execution
-   --secret SECRET
+   --no-container-rm
-      Use this flag to set your user Secret --no-strict
+      Use this flag to indicate that you do not want to delete containers after execution,
-      Don't ``Break the Build`` if any vulnerability is found to be open :(
+      (for security reasons, containers should always be removed) --color
+      Colorize the execution output,
+      (in some environments colorizing the output makes the output unreadable)

 ~~~~~~~~~
 CI stages